Melody Kay

 Melody Dolor Kay (born August 28, 1979) is an American actress.
-She starred in several movies including Camp Nowhere and The NeverEnding Story III: Escape from Fantasia.
+She starred in the movies Camp Nowhere and The NeverEnding Story III: Escape from Fantasia.

 Biography

 Melody was born in Michigan to Sally Kopczynski and Frank Kopczynski; the family ran the Melody Lane Motel in Riverview, Michigan, and named their daughter after the motel.

 Melody did local theater, starred in Life commercials and acted on and off Broadway.
+After a twenty-year hiatus from film, she returned with the horror film Round the Decay.

 Melody is married to Wesley Berry and has 4 children.
 She also has one half sister.